Things Can Change on Your LinkedIn Profile Overnight . . . Keep an Eye on It!

 LinkedIn is the most popular destination for executive recruiters and hiring professionals when they’re sourcing and assessing candidates.

 Be aware of what these people are seeing (or not seeing) on your LinkedIn profile.

 More specifics in my post, 7 LinkedIn Things You Should Do . . .
 But Probably Don’t.

 One thing in particular I want you to look at on your LinkedIn profile.

-I strongly advise you to toggle to “No” for that option.
+I strongly advise you to toggle to “No” for this query: